BitInByte/.dotfiles/README.md

 ## Web Development
 We need to install some stuff regarding web development. emmet-ls, tserver and intelephense from npm.

+## NV-DAP
+It needs to get installed the javascript debugger and it uses the firefox.
+Refer to the dap documentation

 ### Treesiter Commands

 For treesitter, only for neovim, you can install language interpreter by :TSInstall <language>